hms-dbmi/gehlenborglab-website/_publications/upsetr-an-r-package-for-the-visualization-of-intersecting-sets-and-their-properties.md

 ---
 layout: publication

-name: UpSetR: An R Package For The Visualization Of Intersecting Sets And Their Properties
+name: "UpSetR: An R Package For The Visualization Of Intersecting Sets And Their Properties"

 members:
   - jake-conway